leggedrobotics/xpp/README.md

 4. Finally, motions plans must be published for the specific robots.
 Rosbags of sample motions plans can be found at `xpp_examples/bags/` and can be run using `rosbag play`.
 To see some examples of how to generate these bag files or messages, check out `xpp_examples/src/monoped_bag_builder.cc` and `xpp_examples/src/monoped_publisher.cc`.

-### Publications

-If you use this work in an academic context, please cite the following publication(s):

-A. Winkler, F. Farshidian, D. Pardo, M. Neunert, and B. Jonas: **Fast Trajectory Optimization for Legged Robots using Vertex-based ZMP Constraints**.
-IEEE Robotics and Automation Letters (RA-L), 2017. ([PDF](http://dx.doi.org/10.1109/LRA.2017.2723931))

-    @article{winkler17b,
-        author    = {Winkler, Alexander W and
-                     Farshidian, Farbod and
-                     Pardo, Diego and
-                     Neunert, Michael and
-                     Buchli, Jonas},
-        title     = {Fast Trajectory Optimization for Legged Robots using Vertex-based ZMP Constraints},
-        journal   = {IEEE Robotics and Automation Letters (RA-L)}, year      = {2017},
-        month     = {oct},
-        pages     = {2201-2208},
-        doi       = {10.1109/LRA.2017.2723931},

 ### Bugs & Feature Requests